qwiglydee/otree-advanced-demos/sliders/README.md

 - target position of each slider is indicated by a tick
 - validity of each slider is indicated by color of the handle
+- player can move slider from away from target position
 - overall progress is indicated by a progress bar

 ## Features